internago-ab/site/content/country/portugal.md

 ---
 title: "Portugal"
-description: "The Portuguese Republic is an EU-member and also a member of the UN, the Schengen Area, the Council of Europe and the Eurozone, OECD and NATO.
-By nominal GDP it is ranked as the 47th economy in the world and by Human Development Index it is categorized as very high, on 38th place globally. "
+description: "<strong>The Portuguese Republic is an EU-member and also a member of the UN, the Schengen Area, the Council of Europe and the Eurozone, OECD and NATO. </strong><br></br> By nominal GDP it is ranked as the 47th economy in the world and by Human Development Index it is categorized as very high, on 38th place globally. "
 bgimg: /images/background/portugal.jpg
 countryImg: /images/country/portugal.svg
 type: country